SUPPORT FOR REFUGEES

 The recruitment grant pays for a part of the salary of the employee for up to 6 months, while the employee is learning and being trained in the job.
 The company pays a full salary according to contract and afterwards sends an electronic invoice to the municipality of the employee.

-The grant is paid in accordance with the employment ratio and the amount varies between municipalities, 190-213.000 ISK per month for a full-time position.
+The grant is paid in accordance with the employment ratio and the amount varies between municipalities.

 A condition for receiving a recruitment grant is increasing the number of employees, and the company has to have at least one employee on their payroll before hiring a refugee with a recruitment grant.
 The company should have no debt regarding salary related fees and public fees, such as pension fund premiums, labour union fees and social insurance taxes.